ComputationalRadiationPhysics/liFFT/README.md

 Almost all possible formats are converted to floating point or 32Bit ARGB images during loading.
 This allows importing and exporting files from analytic tools and image editors like jImage.

 # Namespace organisation
-All FFT related classes and methods are under the haLT namespace, the tiffWriter interface classes are under the tiffWriter namespace.
+All FFT related classes and methods are under the LiFFT namespace, the tiffWriter interface classes are under the tiffWriter namespace.
 The folder structure matches the namespace organisation with the include folder beeing the top directory.

 # Examples
 There are a couple of example applications that can be used as a reference for implementing own applications.
 All of them are in a separate folder: